HokKwan1/recyclingProject/README.md

 -   **Homepage:** A public-facing landing page.
 -   **Portal:** A section of the application likely for user accounts and more detailed recycling information.
--   **Admin Interface:** A Django admin interface for managing the application.

 ## Getting Started